linux-system-roles/mssql/README.md

 Note that this task is not idempotent, the role always inputs an SQL file if this variable is defined.

+When this variable is defined, `mssql_debug` is set to true to print the output of the sqlcmd command.

 You can find an example of the SQL file at `tests/sql_script.sql`.

 Default: `null`

 Type: `str`

+### `mssql_debug`

+Whether or not to print the output of sqlcmd commands.
+The role inputs SQL scripts with the sqlcmd command to configure SQL Server for HA or to input users' SQL scripts when the `mssql_input_sql_file` variable is provided.

+Default: `true` if `mssql_input_sql_file` is defined else `false`

+Type: `bool`

 ### `mssql_enable_sql_agent`